 3D object manipulation

 In direct manipulation, there are two ways for users to manipulate 3D objects: affordance-based manipulation and non-affordance based manipulation.
-In the point and commit model, users are capable of achieving exactly the same tasks through the hand rays.
-No additional learning is needed.
+In the point and commit model, users can achieve exactly the same tasks through the hand rays.
+No extra learning is needed.

 Users use hand rays to point and reveal the bounding box and manipulation affordances.
 Users can apply the manipulation gesture on the bounding box to move the whole object, on the edge affordances to rotate, and on the corner affordances to scale uniformly.